REALTY

 • If applicable: Is the roof structure strong enough to support solar panels?

 Once again, prepare a checklist before visiting the house and take the time to carry out a few checks yourself.
-For example, assess the overall condition of the exterior walls and the garden to determine whether renovation work might be needed in the short or medium term.travaux de rénovation de la maison doivent être envisagés à court ou moyen terme.
+For instance, assess the overall condition of the exterior walls and the garden to determine whether renovation works might be needed in the short or medium term.

 ADVICE

-Whether you're visiting an apartment or a house, try to arrive early so you have time to walk around the neighborhood.
+Whether you're touring an apartment or a house, try to get there early so you have time to walk around the neighbourhood.
 It's important that you feel as comfortable with the area as you do with the property itself.
-This is especially important if you're exploring a district or town you’re not yet familiar with.
+This is especially important if you're considering a district or town you’re not yet familiar with.

-Finally, even if the first or second property catches your eye, take the time to visit several homes before deciding to submit an offer.
+Finally, even if the first or second property you tour catches your eye, take the time to see several more homes before submitting an offer.
 This will give you a better sense of the overall quality of properties currently on the market.
-If possible, visit with someone else—having another perspective can be helpful, and two people asking questions often gather more information than one.
+If possible, go on a house tour with someone else as having another perspective can be helpful, and two people asking questions often gather more information than one.

-"On average, buyers visit 6 properties before closing a deal."
+"On average, buyers tour 6 properties before closing a deal."

 Crédit Foncier study

-It took several visits and two offers before Constance finally found her dream property, ©Maison Kyka
+It took numerous viewings and two bids before Constance finally closed the deal on her dream home, ©Maison Kyka

-So, the decision is made—you’ve found the gem you were looking for and you’re ready to buy?
+You’ve made your decision, you’ve found the gem you were looking for and you’re ready to buy.

-However, this is when the “serious business” begins.
-To commit to the property purchase process, you must first formally notify the seller of your intention.
+That’s when the “serious business” begins.
+To commit to the purchasing process, you must first formally notify the seller of your intention.

 A purchase offer is a written document that must at least include the following elements: